-The average adjustable rate mortgage (ARM) rate on a 5/1 ARM averaged 4.01% in December 2018.
-This is up half a percentage point from a year earlier when the rate was 3.53%.
+The average adjustable rate mortgage (ARM) rate on a 5/1 ARM averaged 3.99% in July 2019.
+This is down slightly from a year earlier when the rate was 4.12%.

-Higher ARM rates will discourage ARM over-use, a good thing for the stability of the housing market.
-However, higher fixed rate mortgage (FRM) rates make ARMs more alluring to buyers.
-As higher FRM rates continue to reduce purchasing power in 2019, expect to see more buyers turn to ARMs to make up the gap.
-For a certain segment of homebuyers, ARMs will save money and increase their purchasing power in 2019.
-However, long-term homebuyers may still prefer the security of an FRM rate.
+Lower fixed rate mortgage (FRM) rates make ARMs less alluring to buyers.
+Further, long-term homebuyers still prefer the security of an FRM rate.
+Thus, ARM over-use will not an issue in 2019 or 2020.
 It is up to real estate professionals to guide homebuyers to the right mortgage product for their situation and investment experience.

 The chart above shows the average interest rate for the first five years after origination on a 5/1 ARM, the most popular type of ARM for homebuyers.
 After the initial five-year period, the ARM rate is adjusted annually based on an index figure.